open-component-model/ocm-k8s-toolkit/README.md

 The `interval` (required) is a common property for flux custom resources as documented [here](https://fluxcd.io/flux/components/source/gitrepositories/#interval).
-In general, it specifies the time interval in which the custom resource is reconciled again (so thereby, in case of the `Component` custom resource, the time interval in which the *component controller* checks the repository for newer versions of the corresponding *ocm component*).
+In general, it specifies the time interval in which the custom resource is reconciled again.
+So thereby, in case of the `Component` custom resource, e.g. the time interval in which the *component controller* checks the repository for newer versions of the corresponding *ocm component*.
+Meanwhile, it also serves as a drift detection.
+But it is **important** to notice, this interval is also used as the retry interval for some particular failure cases.
+In case of the `Component` custom resource, e.g. if the *component controller* fails to find the *ocm component* in the specified *ocm repository*, it will wait for the duration specified in the `interval` until it will try again.
+Therefore, setting the interval quite high can lead to unexpected behaviour in regard to recovery time.

 The `suspend` (optional) is a common property for flux custom resources as documented [here](https://fluxcd.io/flux/components/source/gitrepositories/#suspend).